rafapolo/celohuobihack/veraefiko/README.md

 - Most friends-of-friends mediation solutions (as I have done some times) requires some hours-before R$ Real/BRL deposit and a later conversion and transfer with a variable price.
 The new Brazilian payment protocol changes that.
 - Many people just want a non-custodian fast service: Choose -> Pay in R$ -> Validate -> and Receive the cryptocurrency or token in their own private wallet.

-For this Hackaton we are experimenting with a mobile system provided to the group above, bridging and re-routing a tiny part of this decentralized financial flows into *real impact* beyond crypto *per se*.
+For this Hackaton we are experimenting with a 3-pillars system provided to the group above, bridging and re-routing a tiny part of this decentralized financial flows into *real impact* beyond crypto *per se*.

 #### Vision